-Hiring a developer to develop your website may cost you more, but if your website is your business, the chances of higher ROI are greater, and it will save you a lot of time and energy.
+Hiring a developer to develop your website may cost you more, but if your website is your business, the chances of higher ROI are more significant, saving you a lot of time and energy.

-Self-hosted WordPress is our favourite content management system.
+Self-hosted WordPress is our favorite content management system.
 Over 40% of the websites on the internet use WordPress.
 You will be in good company if you use WordPress to build your coaching website.

 Custom design or theme

 Custom design can cost you a lot of money and time.
-Picking a premium WordPress theme and customising as you go along can save you money and time.
+Picking a premium WordPress theme and customizing it as you go along can save you money and time.

-Use plugins only you need.
+Use plugins only if you need them.
 Avoid adding unnecessary plugins to your website.

-Collecting emails and regularly sending useful information to your email list can do wonders for your business.
+Collecting emails and regularly sending helpful information to your email list can do wonders for your business.